Liviu Librescu: Death and legacy

 A number of Librescu's students have called him a hero because of his actions.
 Caroline Merrey, a senior, said she and about 20 other students scrambled through the windows as Librescu shouted for them to hurry.
 Merrey said, "I don't think I would be here if it wasn't for [Librescu]."
 Librescu's son Joe said he had received e-mails from several students who said he had saved their lives and regarded him as a hero.

 Following the murder of Librescu, at the request of his family and with the assistance of Gov. Tim Kaine, his body was released on April 17 and he received a funeral service at an Orthodox Jewish funeral home in Borough Park, Brooklyn, New York.
-On April 20, he was interred in Israel.
+On April 20, he was interred in Israel where he was buried in Ra'anana's cemetery.
 In his native Romania, his picture was placed on a table at the Polytechnic University of Bucharest, and a candle was lit.
 People laid flowers nearby.

 The massacre took place on Holocaust Remembrance Day (Yom HaShoah).
 On April 18, 2007, President of the United States George W. Bush honored Librescu at a memorial service held at the United States Holocaust Memorial Museum, attended by a crowd that included many Holocaust survivors:

 That day we saw horror, but we also saw quiet acts of courage.
 We saw this courage in a teacher named Liviu Librescu.
 With the gunman set to enter his class, this brave professor blocked the door with his body while his students fled to safety.
 On the Day of Remembrance, this Holocaust survivor gave his own life so that others may live.
 And this morning we honor his memory and we take strength from his example.